-A. Application Collection
+6.1 Application Collection

 Our application dataset consists of 492,534 applications from Google Play and 422,505 applications from four Chinese Android application stores: 91, Anzhi, AppChina, and Mumayi.
 Google Play has a proprietary API for searching and downloading applications from the store and it further requires Google account credentials to do these tasks.
 We used PlayDrone, which is an open source project to crawl Google Play [14].
-Google implements rate limiting based on Google accounts and IP addresses and bans accounts and IP addresses if there are two many requests in a given period of time.
+Google implements rate limiting based on Google accounts and IP addresses and bans accounts and IP addresses if there are too many requests in a given period of time.
 PlayDrone mitigates this problem by seamlessly allowing the use of multiple Google accounts and deploying the crawler over multiple machines in a distributed manner.
 We used the multiple Google accounts feature but simplified the system by using a single machine and setting multiple IP addresses for that machine.
 In our deployment, every new connection to Google's servers randomly chooses from among twenty source IP addresses.
+We used PlayDrone to download over half of the free applications on Google Play at the time of download.
+We met resource limitations in our PlayDrone setup that prevented us from being able to download rest of the applications.
+Nonetheless, given the large percentage of applications downloaded, we are confident these applications are representative of all application categories.
+Based on manual sampling from these applications, this set of applications also not biased on application popularity, ratings, downloads, permissions, and other such common metrics.

 To crawl applications from Chinese application stores, we used our own in-house tool.
 These third-party stores have a much simpler API than Google Play and typically have a public http/https URL associated with each application.
 While there can be sophisticated ways to search for each application, the technique we employed was based on the observation that applications in all these stores have identifiers in a small integer range.
 Requesting URLs constructed for each possible identifier sufficed to completely scrap these applications stores.
 After removing applications that were redundant among these stores, the total number amounts to 422,505.
-About 30% applications have native code and due to implementation reasons mentioned in Section IV cannot be tested on our system.
-Our entire usable application dataset therefore consists of a little over 600,000 applications.
+About 30% applications have native code and due to implementation reasons mentioned in Section 5 cannot be tested on our system.
+Our entire usable applications.

-B. Deployment
+6.2 Deployment

-We deployed our system to gather results over a period of about two months from mid-April 2015 to mid-June 2015 in two locations, one at Northwestern University campus in the US and the other at Zhejian University campus in China.
+We deployed our system to gather results over a period of about two months from mid-April 2015 to June 2015 in two locations, one in a North American university and the other in a Chinese university.
 The deployment ran continuously with little manual intervention, and restarts were necessary only when we needed to update the system for fixing bugs or adding features.
-To have a realistic setting, the Northwestern University location ran applications from Google Play (only the applications available from the US) while the Chinese university location ran applications from Chinese application stores.
+To have a realistic setting, the North American university location ran applications from Google Play while the Chinese university location ran applications from Chinese application stores.
 The location where the apps are run is important because much of advertising, which forms bulk of the app-web interaction we are studying, is targeted based on location.
 The advertisements that are seen in one location may not be shown in another location.